Salesforce Data Loader Overview: Understand Your Data

 - Update records in the object selected (must have record IDs)

-- Upsert, insert and update records into the object select. (if updating must-have record IDs)
+- Upsert, insert and update records into the object selected. (if updating must-have record IDs)

 - Delete records from the object selected (must have record IDs)